dawidkotarba/interview_questions/engineering_management.md

 - Do you have experience with processes in a product development?
 - How do you ensure the quality of projects while staying within the budget?
 - How do you break down large and complex projects for your team?
 What tools do you use?
+- How do you ensure that projects run on schedule and budget?
+- How do you assess risk when initiating a new project?
+- How do you check for accuracy in projects you manage?
+- What was the largest/most challenging/complicated project you have executed?

 ## Hiring
 - How would you organize a hiring process?